 By Flavia Leite

-For more than a year, it’s been a rezoning seesaw in Inwood, with City Hall on one end and activists from the largely working- and middle-class northern Manhattan neighborhood tipping the other.
-Their ups and downs are far from child’s play, however.
-The eventual outcome will not only shape the future of Inwood; it will have broader implications, too.
-It could well preview a process that will affect tens of thousands of New Yorkers living in roughly a dozen other neighborhoods that the administration of Mayor Bill de Blasio has identified for rezoning.
-And while the development-versus-affordability drama playing out in Inwood is all too familiar in New York, research by the Center for New York City Affairs suggests ways policymakers and community leaders can learn from what has happened in Inwood and other communities, and rewrite the script in ways that might make a happier ending possible.
+For more than a year, Inwood has been the stage of a drama featuring City Hall and activists from that largely working- and middle-class northern Manhattan neighborhood as the chief actors.
+The eventual outcome will not only shape one community’s future; it will have broader implications, too, previewing a process that will affect tens of thousands of New Yorkers living in roughly a dozen other neighborhoods that the administration of Mayor Bill de Blasio has identified for rezoning.
+And while the development-versus-affordability plot of the Inwood story is all too familiar in New York, research by the Center for New York City Affairs suggests ways policymakers and community leaders can learn from what has happened in Inwood and other communities, and rewrite the script in ways that might make a happier ending possible.

 But before we dive further into the details of the Inwood story, let’s step back and review how it fits into the broader political and policy contours of real estate development and housing affordability in today’s New York.

 Figure 1- Index of New York City Median Gross Rent and Renter Household Income